Ng Ser Miang: Early life

-Ng Ser Miang was born in 1949 in Swatow, China; his family moved to Singapore the same year.
+Ng Ser Miang was born in 1949 in Swatow, China; his family moved to Singapore the same year, right before the proclamation of the People's Republic of China.
 He studied at the Serangoon Garden Government High School (now Serangoon Garden Secondary School and Dunman Government High School (now Dunman High School).
 While in high school, Ng was a Boy Scout troop leader and head prefect.
 During this time he also travelled to the United States for nine months with an American Field Service scholarship.
 While in the US Ng first developed an interest in sailing and learned the sport.

 After high school, Ng studied business administration at the University of Singapore (now the National University of Singapore) and graduated in 1971 with honours.
 While at university, in 1969, Ng won a silver medal at the Southeast Asian Peninsular Games as a part of the Singapore sailing team.
 Following his graduation, he completed his national service.

 Career

 In 1973, Ng entered the business world, working as a bank officer at the Chung Khiaw Bank.
 Three years later, he became the managing director of Singapore Shuttle Bus, a City Shuttle Service operator.
 To create competition for the Singapore Bus Service, the only bus service in Singapore at the time, Ng started the Trans-Island Bus Services (TIBS) in 1982 and acted as the company's managing director.
 As a result of his work with TIBS and Singapore Shuttle Bus, Ng was named Singapore's Outstanding Manager of the Year in 1993.
 In 2001, TIBS was purchased by SMRT Corporation and later rebranded SMRT Buses.
 Ng retired from the company after overseeing the sale.

 In 2005, Ng took over as non-executive chairman of NTUC FairPrice, Singapore's largest supermarket chain, which is known for its philanthropy work within Singapore.
 In addition to these roles, Ng has been a board member of Singapore Press Holdings since 2007 and of WBL Corporation from 2005 to 2012.

 Throughout his career, Ng has held a number of leadership and advisory roles in Singapore's business community.
 He served as President of the Automobile Association of Singapore from 1988 to 1996.
 In 1992, he became a faculty fellow of Business Administration in the School of Postgraduate Management Studies at the National University of Singapore.
 The next year, he became a member of the Trade Development Board of the China Business Information Advisory Group as well as a member of the Advisory Board of the Entrepreneurship Development Center at Nanyang Technological University.